heshenghuan/linear_chain_crf/README.md

 As long as the format of given data is correct, this project can applied to solve some sequence labelling program like 'Chinese Word Segmentation', 'NER' and 'POS-tagging'.

-As a traditional linear-chain CRF, the feature template used in this project has been given in file [src/features.py](./src./features.py).
+As a traditional linear-chain CRF, the feature template used in this project has been given in file [templates.py](./templates.py).
 Of course, you can customize a feature template.

 ## Dependecies

 Because this project used Tensorflow API, it requires installation of Tensorflow and some other python modules:

-1. Tensorflow ( >= r1.1)
+- Tensorflow ( >= r1.1)
-2. jieba (a python CWS toolkit)

 Both of them can be easily installed by `pip`.

 ## Data Format